sastutorials/sastutorials.github.io/tutorials/intro-to-sas.md

 * The *more application options* button allows you to edit the **autoexec file** (code that starts automatically whenever you start the applicaton), to change which tabs on the left-hand side are displayed (default is all of them),  change preferences and restart the session.

-* Last button refers you to **SAS Support**, where you can access help guidelines, documentation and SAS community.
+* Last button refers you to **SAS Support**, where you can access help guidelines, documentation and interact with SAS community.
 It also shows you keyboard shortcuts for using the application.